 If the college determines that additional medical documentation is needed to support a request for academic adjustments or auxiliary aides the college will notify the student within ten (10) business days.

 Students will receive written communication of their accommodation determination including an explanation of the factors considered and determinations made in support of the decision at their @my.lanecc.edu email address within ten (10) business days.

 If students would like to appeal the determination made by the Center for Accessible Resources (CAR), they can visit our grievances page.

-Each term, students will need to request accommodations online for each class.
-Please see the Requesting Accommodations Page.
+Each term, students will need to request accommodations online for each class, through the AIM Portal

 Information about a student's disability is considered a highly confidential part of the student's educational records and is protected by the federal law FERPA (Federal Family Education Rights and Privacy Act of 1974).